 Working in Angola

-BP has invested more than $22 billion in its Angola assets and intends to invest a further $15 billion in exploration and development in Angola over the next 10 years.
+BP has invested more than $25 billion in its Angola assets and intends to invest a further $20 billion in exploration and development over the next 10 years.

-We continue to collaborate with the Angolan government in its commitment to progress and develop local capability of human resources and local companies.
+We continue to collaborate with the Angolan government in its commitment to progress and develop local companies and HR capabilities.
 Training and development of local staff, rigorous succession plans, coaching and knowledge transfer are enabling Angolans to build their competencies and take senior leadership positions in our business.

 We have a robust portfolio in Angola that will potentially place us as the leading operating company in the country for much of the next decade.
 We are uniquely positioned in Angola deepwater with interests in the Congo, Kwanza and Benguela basins.